austanss/micron/CONTRIBUTING.md

 ## Calling Conventions

-microCORE uses very specific calling conventions.
+micron's kernel uses very specific calling conventions.
 When writing C++ code, the following information is rather useless to you.

 However, when writing assembly, it is critical that you follow this guide.